-This principle was first practiced by Oliver Evans in the early 1800s and has stayed as the refrigeration standard to this day.
+Although it’s incredibly effective and efficient, the principle is remarkably simple.
+It was first used by Oliver Evans in the 1800s and is the same refrigeration standard we use today.

-Here is how the components of the refrigeration cycle interact to cool your food:
+This is how the components of the refrigeration cycle work to cool your food:

-1. The compressor constricts the refrigerant vapor, raising its pressure and temperature, and pushes it into the coils of the condenser on the outside of the fridge.
+1. The compressor restricts the refrigerant vapor.
+This raises its pressure and temperature, driving it into the coils of the condenser on the outside of the fridge.

 2. When the hot gas in the coils of the condenser meets the cooler air temperature of the kitchen, it becomes a liquid.

-3. Now in liquid form at high pressure, the refrigerant cools down as it flows through the expansion valve into the evaporator coils inside the freezer and the fridge.
+3. Now in liquid form at high pressure, the refrigerant cools down as it flows through the expansion valve into the evaporator coils inside the fridge.

-4. The refrigerant absorbs the heat inside the fridge when it flows through the evaporator coils, cooling down the air inside the fridge.
+4. The refrigerant absorbs the heat inside the fridge as it flows through the evaporator coils, cooling down the air inside the fridge.

-5. Last, the refrigerant evaporates to a gas due to raised temperature, and then flows back to the compressor, where the cycle starts all over again.
+5. Finally, the refrigerant evaporates and becomes a gas due to raised temperature.
+It then flows back to the compressor, where the cycle begins again.

-The main component of a refrigerator that needs power is the compressor.
-It is essentially a pump which is driven by a motor.
-The hum you hear when the fridge is on is that of the compressor working.
-The thermostat controls the temperature of the fridge by switching on-and-off the compressor.
+The main component of a refrigerator which requires power is the compressor.
+This element is essentially a pump driven by a motor.
+The hum you hear when your fridge is plugged in is the sound of the compressor working.
+The thermostat controls the temperature of the fridge by switching the compressor on and off.